© 2023 internationalschoolcommunity.com

-However, it isn’t so ‘quick and easy’ as one might think to get fully signed up with one of these organizations.
-There are a number of things that you need to prepare, find, upload and create.
-It is a time consuming process, so it is best to start early.
+However, it isn’t as ‘quick and easy’ as one might think to get fully signed up with one of these organizations.
+There are a number of things that you need to prepare, find, upload, and create.
+It is a time-consuming process, so it is best to start early.
 Even if you have been keeping track of things and collecting the necessary documents, each time you move countries, you need to keep yourself well-organized so that you can find things easily.

 A personal statement

 International school administrators want to see and read a short write-up about yourself and your teaching philosophy.
 This statement shouldn’t be too long, but long enough.
 It should be personable and reflect your true self and ambitions.
 It could include a highlight of your past experiences in teaching and your passions so far in your career.

 It has been quite common for a while now that international schools want to see confidential references of the candidates that they are considering to interview.
 Getting these confidential references doesn’t always happen in a quick way, so it is best to ask your references well in advance so that they will have enough time to fill it out for you.
 You definitely need to include a reference from your current supervisor.
 Talking to them in person about this request beforehand is advised before you send them the reference request.

 You typically need to enter your latest contact information as this can change quite often for international school teachers.
 You also need to include a copy of your current passport.
 Don’t forget to make those changes on your updated CV as well.